bowtie-co/houndstooth-marketing-site/content/_features/3-feature.md

 ---
-title:  "Ability to stage and commit files with the File Editor"
+title: Ability to stage and commit files with the File Editor
-subtitle:
+subtitle: null
-description_text: " is perfect for technical products/services that need a bit of explaining.
-Includes features section, pricing table, FAQ section and social proof area."
+description_text: >-
+  Our File Editor allows you to edit the code directly and then push your commit to GitHub.
 icon:
-  img_path:
+  img_path: null
-  fa: 'fa-globe'
+  fa: fa-globe
   icon_color: '#D0021B'

 ---